swiftlang/swift/docs/LibraryEvolution.rst

-For inlineable code, the availability context is exactly the same as the equivalent non-inlineable code except that the assumed version of the containing library is the version attached to the ``@inlineable`` attribute.
+For inlineable code, the availability context is exactly the same as the equivalent non-inlineable code except that the assumed version of the containing library is the version attached to the ``@inlineable`` attribute, and any `library version dependencies
+<#declaring-library-version-dependencies>`_ or minimum deployment target must
+be specified explicitly using ``@available``.
 Code within this context must be treated as if the containing library were just a normal dependency.

 A versioned inlineable function still has an exported symbol in the library binary, which may be used when the function is referenced from a client rather than called.
 This version of the function is not subject to the same restrictions as the version that may be inlined, and so it may be desirable to compile a function twice: once for inlining, once for maximum performance.

+If the body of an inlineable function is used in any way by a client module (say, to determine that it does not read any global variables), that module must take care to emit and use its own copy of the function.
+This is because analysis of the function body may not apply to the version of the function currently in the library.

 Local Availability Contexts